gitDew/waspinator/README.md

 The Pi Camera module is supported via `python3-picamera2` so you can use the camera as a video source for wasp detection and trapping.
 Make sure your camera is enabled and properly connected.

-Once everything is installed, you can start Waspinator as described in the [Getting Started](#getting-started) section.
+Once everything is installed, you can start Waspinator as described in the [Usage](#usage) section.

 ### Requirements